Reasonable Adjustment Digital Flag

 - Identification and sharing of key adjustments that will help a care episode go well or happen at all.

-- Ubiquitous, consistent visibility and structure of the information – wherever a patient is treated in health and care.
+- Ubiquitous, consistent visibility and structure of the information – wherever a patient is seen or treated in health and care.

 - Identification and maintenance of the information recorded and shared through the Reasonable Adjustment Digital Flag in conjunction with the wishes of patients and carers - leading to tailored, personalised care.